yuki-2025/Dyna_Swarm/README.md

 ## Contents <!-- omit in toc -->

-## 👀 DynaSwarm Overview
+## 👀 AgentNet Overview

-On 2024.12.12, we launched DynaSwarm, the first-ever open‐source flexible graph-based multi-agent system that lets researchers and practitioners define, train, and deploy dynamic collaboration graphs without reimplementing core RL or LLM wrappers.
-Now (2025.05.20), we bring DynaSwarm v2.0 with a host of new capabilities to make multi-agent reasoning more accessible, efficient, and customizable.
+On 2024.12.12, we launched AgentNet, the first-ever open‐source flexible graph-based multi-agent system that lets researchers and practitioners define, train, and deploy dynamic collaboration graphs without reimplementing core RL or LLM wrappers.
+Now (2025.05.20), we bring AgentNet v2.0 with a host of new capabilities to make multi-agent reasoning more accessible, efficient, and customizable.

-### 🌟 What’s New in DynaSwarm v2.0?
+### 🌟 What’s New in AgentNet v2.0?

-We are excited to present DynaSwarm v2.0, which builds on the original release by introducing:
+We are excited to present AgentNet v2.0, which builds on the original release by introducing:

 1. **Enhanced Graph Selector Module**: Switched to a more expressive LoRA fine-tuning routine that can now handle up to 20 candidate graph templates per query.
-This allows DynaSwarm to learn richer branching strategies and select more nuanced agent interactions based on context.Added support for multi-objective selector losses—users can now jointly optimize for both downstream task performance and computation cost, letting the graph selector balance accuracy vs. latency.
+This allows AgentNet to learn richer branching strategies and select more nuanced agent interactions based on context.Added support for multi-objective selector losses—users can now jointly optimize for both downstream task performance and computation cost, letting the graph selector balance accuracy vs. latency.

 2. **Modular Agent Plug-Ins**: Released a library of pre-built agent components (e.g., “MathSolver,” “TextVerifier,” “CodeSynthesizer”) that can be dropped into any collaboration graph without additional wrapping.
 Each plug-in comes with standardized input/output schemas, making custom graphs quicker to assemble.
-Provided a new API endpoint so users can register their own Hugging Face or OpenAI models as DynaSwarm agents; no need to rewrite core DynaSwarm code.
+Provided a new API endpoint so users can register their own Hugging Face or OpenAI models as AgentNet agents; no need to rewrite core AgentNet code.

 3. **A2C Training Pipeline Upgrades** : Improved stability by integrating per-agent value baselines—each agent now maintains its own critic network, reducing variance in the advantage estimates when updating the graph policy.
 Expanded built-in support for distributed training (Torch DDP and DeepSpeed).
 Users can train on hundreds of GPUs out of the box, accelerating large-scale graph policy learning from days to hours.**